chuckrector/vccnow/README.md

 I have VSCode and the `cmd.exe` window opening at specific sizes and location, which was mostly a response to how Windows 10 constantly reboots my machine overnight and causes me to lose my context on various projects.
 I use virtual desktops, so I'd then have to slowly reopen and arrange everything after a reboot.
 Now I just click various shortcuts while on given desktops and everything is mostly reconstituted and ready to go.

+I have Visual Studio 2019 installed, but I don't use it anymore and mostly do everything from the command-line now.

 Assuming that whole setup, I just run `build` and then `vccnow` from `C:\dev\vccnow`.

 ## minified output